NSO-developer/nso-docker/README.md

 NSO in Docker will automatically reload packages on startup, using the `--with-packages-reload-force` argument to `ncs` on startup.
 This means that destructive model changes will be accepted without warning.
 It is expected that NSO in Docker is developed in an environment where there are other safe guards, such as CI testing, to catch accidental destructive model changes.

 ## NSO version 4 to 5 upgrade

-The major new feature in NSO version 5 is what's known as Common Data Models or CDM, which is based on the YANG schema-mount standard (RFC8528).
+The major new feature in NSO version 5 is what&rsquo;s known as Common Data Models or CDM, which is based on the YANG schema-mount standard (RFC8528).
 With it, there are changes to the CDB database files on disk.
 The migration from a CDB written by NSO version 4 to NSO version 5 happens automatically but first the old CDB written by NSO version 4 must be compacted, which is a manual step.
 However, with NSO in Docker, the startup script takes care of this for you by automatically determining at startup if NSO version 5 is being started on a CDB written by NSO version 4.
 If this is the case, the CDB on disk is compacted.

 NSO 5 requires that packages, in particular NEDs, be compiled for CDM.
 Thus, upgrading to NSO 5 typically also involves upgrading one or more NEDs.
 In the process of changing NEDs and upgrading NSO there is the risk of inadvertently making model changes that lead to data loss, in which case the upgrade process needs to be reattempted.
 The overall upgrade process is something along the lines of: